Natasha Hill

-Natasha Hill is an American politician, attorney, and civil rights advocate who is a member of the Washington House of Representatives representing the state's 3rd district from Position 1.
+Natasha Hill (born c.
+1981) is an American politician, attorney, and civil rights advocate who is a member of the Washington House of Representatives representing the state's 3rd district from Position 1.
 A member of the Democratic Party, Hill took office on January 13, 2025, succeeding Marcus Riccelli.

 Early life and education

 Hill grew up in the Hillyard neighborhood, a low-income neighborhood on Spokane's North Side.
 Growing up in Hillyard informed her political views saying, "I experienced firsthand the ways that smart investments into social services, education and labor can positively impact communities and what residents experience when those investments aren't made."
 Hill graduated from Rogers High School and earned a Bachelor of Arts degree in sociology from the University of Washington in 2003.
-She then moved to Southern California to attend Southwestern University School of Law, in Los Angeles, graduating in 2006.
+She then moved to Southern California to attend Southwestern University School of Law in Los Angeles, graduating in 2006.
 While in school, Hill worked for the Children's Law Center while at Southwestern.